 The lowdown on the man in the middle for Liverpool’s trip to Crystal Palace on Saturday…

-The Premier League has announced the officiating teams who will be taking charge of top-flight fixtures during Matchweek 32 of the 2017/18 season.
+The Premier League have announced the officiating teams who will be taking charge of top-flight fixtures during Matchweek 10 of the 2016/17 season.

-The players of Liverpool and Crystal Palace, who meet at Selhurst Park for a 12.30pm BST kick-off on Saturday, March 31, will be joined on the pitch by referee Neil Swarbrick.
+The players of Liverpool and Crystal Palace, who meet at Selhurst Park for a 5.30pm BST kick-off on Saturday, October 29, will be joined on the pitch by referee Andre Marriner.

-Adam Nunn and Adrian Holmes are his designated assistants, while Kevin Friend will be patrolling the technical areas in the role of fourth official.
+Simon Beck and Andy Garratt are his designated assistants, while Paul Tierney will be patrolling the technical areas in the role of fourth official.

-Swarbrick is associated with the Lancashire County Football Association and has been a member of the Select Group of Premier League referees since 2011.
+Marriner is associated with the Birmingham County Football Association and has been part of the Select Group of Premier League referees since 2005.

 So we know who will be holding the whistle, will it influence the outcome?
 Let us know your thoughts on the game below or vote in our poll…